NobleNomadic/Kiwi/README.md

   - `dnspython`

 ## Using Kiwi
-Kiwi is designed to be cloned into the root directory system and customized.
-It is important that this done to make sure that the local imports work.
-Currently, kiwi striker will import from /kiwi/bin/kiwistriker/modules, and cloning the repo into another directory won't work unless you modify the import paths in kiwi striker
 You can run some modules and various parts directly, but if you want the simplest experience, run one of the following:

 - ```bash